ECCO-GROUP/ECCO-Dataset-Production/processing/configs/README.md

     - memory_size_3D_native
     - number_of_batches_to_process
 - **jobs.txt**
   - File containing list of jobs to execute.
-Jobs are defined as: gouping to process, product type, output frequency, number of time steps to process (e.g. 0,latlon,AVG_MON,all, or 10,native,AVG_DAY,10).
+Jobs are defined as: gouping to process, product type, output frequency, number of time steps to process (e.g. [0,'latlon','AVG_MON','all'], or [10,'native','AVG_DAY',10]).
   - Optionally, one can have a line that is just "all", and all jobs will be calculated per the groupings metadata file, and executed.
   - A line that is just "done" will cause any jobs listed after to not be executed.
   - This file can be created automatically from user prompts when the user passes the "--create_jobs" argument to "master_script.py".
     - The user is prompted to select product types, frequencies, datasets, and timesteps that they would like to process.
-These selections are then modified in order to match the "job" format, and all of these jobs are saved as a separate job file, "created_jobs.txt".
+These selections are then modified in order to match the "job" format, and all of these jobs are saved the job file, "jobs.txt".
-    - Note: Once created, this file should not be modified (outside of removing lines), just re-run "master_script.py" with the "--create_jobs" argument to make the file with your new choices.
+    - Note: Once created, this file should be modified at your own risk or just re-run "master_script.py" with the "--create_jobs" argument to make the file with your new choices.
 - **product_generation_config.json**
   - Old, json, configuration file.
 NOT USED
 - **product_generation_config.yaml**